uthpala07/quantum_thermal-_transistor_feedback/README.md

 # Quantum Thermal Transistor Feedback
-n our research, we propose engineering baths to be equipped with detectors and a controller to enable feedback that emulates a role played by a feedback resistor in an electronic transistor.
+In our research, we propose engineering baths to be equipped with detectors and a controller to enable feedback that emulates a role played by a feedback resistor in an electronic transistor.